-The phase velocity of light is independent of the velocity of the observer.
+The phase velocity of light is locally constant, independent of the velocity of the source and the observer.

-The group velocity of light depends on the velocity of the observer.
+The group velocity of light is locally variable, varies with the velocity of the observer and the source.

-The velocity of light is c relative to the apparent source.
+The velocity of light is c relative to the apparent source, where c is the local velocity of light.